Car registration and insurance loans

 There are several costs you need to consider when registering your car, including:

 - Registration.
 The cost of car registration varies depending on where you live and the type of car you drive.
-It generally ranges from $300 up to $600, but will be much more if the cost of compulsory third party (CTP) insurance is automatically included (see below for more details).
+It generally ranges from $300 to more than $600 in some places, but will be much more if the cost of compulsory third party (CTP) insurance is automatically included (see below for more details).

 - CTP insurance.
 CTP insurance, also commonly known as green slip insurance, is mandatory for every Australian driver.
 It covers compensation costs if you kill or injure someone in an accident.
 In most Australian states CTP insurance is automatically included in vehicle registration costs, but drivers in NSW, Queensland and the ACT can choose their own CTP provider.
 The cost of CTP insurance varies depending on a range of factors but you can generally expect to pay upwards of $300 for cover.